 Before attaching the neck to the body, fit the tuning machine-heads to the headstock by inserting the thread through the pre-drilled holes and setting a washer and bush over it.
 Screw down the bush onto the thread until it fits tightly to the touch and then adjust the rear of the machine-head so that the tuning button sits vertically above the top edge of the headstock.
+Fix the machine head with a screw.

-Fix the retaining screw through the loop on the rear of the gear housing into the pilot hole to hold the tuner in position.
-Then tighten the nut on the front face of the tuner until it is firm by using a spanner of the correct size.
-Repeat this for the remaining five tuners and then fit the string tree.
+Tighten the nut on the front face of the tuner until it is firm by using a spanner of the correct size.
+Repeat this for the remaining five tuners.